 3D printing creates real, solid objects one layer at a time using digital data.
 3D printing may therefore soon do for manufacturing and medicine what computers and the Internet have already done for the creation, processing and storage of information.
 For an explanation of 3D printing technologies, opportunities and implications, please see the 3D Printing page, my 3D Printing videos, or my latest book 3D Printing: Third Edition.

 The 3D printing marketplace is now evolving extremely quickly.
 This directory brings together links to many of those organizations currently developing and producing 3D printers, as well as some of those pioneering their application.
 If you know of a site that should be included, please let me know.

 The following all manufacture 3D printers for commercial applications that range from rapid prototyping to direct digital manufacturing (DDM):

 - 3D Systems

-3D Systems is the largest 3D printer manufacturer.
-The company's various 3D printer models are based on a wide range of technologies, including vat photopolymerization (stereolithography), powder bed fusion (laser sintering and DMLS), binder jetting (ColorJet Printing), material jetting (MultiJet Printing) and material extrusion (PlasticJet Printing).
+3D Systems makes hardware based on a wide range of technologies, including vat photopolymerization (stereolithography), powder bed fusion (laser sintering and DMLS), binder jetting (ColorJet Printing), material jetting (MultiJet Printing) and material extrusion (PlasticJet Printing).

 3Geometry in India produces 3D printers for making sand cast molds and cores.